15 Simple Ways to Transition Your Home Decor from Summer to Fall

 To me, you don’t need a lot of seasonal art. Â However, just switching a couple of pieces can instantly refresh a room and add a touch of the fall season. Â I recently purchased this vintage pear painting from my friend Deb over at Seeking Lavender Lane. Â She has an online vintage shop with a lot of great vintage art options!

-You can find a similar pear art piece HERE for a great price! Â Perfect for a seasonal touch!
+You can find a similar pear art piece HERE for a great price! Â Perfect for a seasonal touch or use year round too!

 #8: Add woven texture to transition your home decor from summer to fall!